 With the upcoming national and local elections in 2022, the Commission on Elections (Comelec), the constitutionally created body tasked to regulate Philippine elections, issued Resolution No. 10695 (Resolution), which imposes special restrictions on government-funded infrastructure projects.
 These restrictions include a prohibition on the construction of public works, delivery of materials for public works, and the release, disbursement or expenditure of public funds from 25 March to 8 May 2022.23 The ban has, in the past, resulted in the suspension of the construction of farm-to-market roads, bridges and similar projects that were already close to completion.24 However, Comelec resolutions governing previous elections have allowed for narrow exceptions to the construction ban, including ongoing projects of national significance, projects procured through PPPs, as well as foreign-funded projects.25

 Security and collateral

 Typically, funders and lenders require a variety of security and collateral to protect them from defaulting borrowers, such as real estate mortgages, chattel mortgages (for personal property), pledges or guarantees.

-These provisions apply when the same property is subjected to the claims of several creditors and the value of the debtor's property is insufficient to pay all the creditors in full.17 Thus, to protect the creditor, contracts likewise regularly provide that debtors must warrant its solvency throughout the existence of the project and any violation of such a warranty will entitle the creditor to damages and other remedies, such as forcing the debtor to deliver additional securities.
+These provisions apply when the same property is subjected to the claims of several creditors and the value of the debtor's property is insufficient to pay all the creditors in full.27 Thus, to protect the creditor, contracts likewise regularly provide that debtors must warrant their solvency throughout the existence of the project, and any violation of such a warranty will entitle the creditor to damages and other remedies, such as forcing the debtor to deliver additional securities.